What is Content Marketing?

 All about content marketing

-Content marketing involves creating relevant, valuable online content to help you attract and keep loyal, lucrative customers.
+Content marketing is all about creating relevant, valuable online content to attract and keep loyal, lucrative customers.

-How best way to describe content marketing?
+How best way to describe using quality content to drive marketing excellence?
 Wikipedia hits the nail on the head:

 “Content Marketing subscribes to the notion that delivering high-quality, relevant and valuable information to prospects and customers drives profitable consumer action.
 Content marketing has benefits in terms of retaining reader attention and improving brand loyalty.”